joaomelo/auth-mech/README.md

 ## Wrapping up

 So to use the package you import the `AuthMachine` class and create instantiate an object passing the fireauth reference.
-Then, you can access the the user status by the `status` property and all fireauth functionality trough the `service` property.
+Then, you can (1) access the user and user status by the `user` and `status` properties and (2) subscribe to auth state change events passing callbacks to the `subscribe` method.
+All fireauth functionality is accessible trough the `service` property.
 Simple as that.

 ## Using the Demo